-But before you can really begin to gain experience in social selling, you’ll have to start from the ground up.
-To start social selling, you need to create a strategy that helps to keep you laser-focused,defines your social selling goals, and positions you or your team to grow genuine relationships with prospects that will work to your benefit for months and years ahead.
+But before you can begin to gain experience in social selling, you’ll have to start from the ground up.
+To start social selling, you need to create a strategy that helps to keep you laser-focused and defines your social selling goals.
+Your plan needs to position you or your team to grow genuine relationships with prospects that will work to your benefit for months and years ahead.

 To put together that winning social selling strategy, you need to understand what is necessary for an effective strategy, while being able to break your strategy down into individual tasks for scheduling purposes.
 As you set out to get started with social selling, use the following tips to help you set up an effective strategy that positions you for success.

-Social selling is really multiple strategies wrapped up into one.
+Social selling is multiple strategies wrapped up into one.
 Effective social selling is a combination of outbound prospecting and inbound marketing.
 For outbound prospecting, you identify who your prospects are and then make initial contact with them.
-Then, you use inbound marketing techniques to continue the relationship building process and build trust.
+Then, you use inbound marketing techniques to continue the relationship-building process and build trust.

-Inbound marketing is a broader strategy, but certainly plays an integral role in social selling.
-An inbound marketing system is meant to attract prospects to you or your company sharing useful resources and educating them.
+Inbound marketing is a broader strategy but certainly plays an integral role in social selling.
+An inbound marketing system should attract prospects to you or your company, sharing useful resources and educating them.
 Through this education and engaging in regular interactions with your target audience, you will ultimately make prospects come to you, instead of contacting them cold and offering your services.

-For the purposes of improvement, it is critical that your executives, team leaders, and managers have clearly defined team goals.
+For improvement, your executives, team leaders, and managers must clearly define team goals.
 Know what success looks like to your company.
 Every strategy must be tied to key performance indicators (KPIs) that you use to gauge success and determine what is working and what isn’t.
-Once you have your KPIs chosen, you can then attach those KPIs to very specific goals.
+Once you have your KPIs chosen, you can then attach those KPIs to particular goals.

 For instance, key performance indicators for a social selling strategy might include things like:

-Deciding what is most important to your overall social selling strategy is important.
+Deciding what is most important to your overall social selling strategy is essential.
 Choose a metric that closely aligns with your organizational goals.
 Directly connect your business goal and that metric.

 Tip #3) Invest in Education

 Education is important.
-Sure, you can try to go into social selling completely green, hoping to eventually make progress as you go.
+Sure, you can try to go into social selling entirely green, hoping to make progress as you go eventually.
 You might even find some success.
 But with a little bit of planning and education, you can position yourself to start building meaningful relationships and closing deals right out of the gate.

-This is especially important for teams with multiple salespeople.
-Sending an entire team of rookies out there into the wild isn’t going to do you much good.
+Educating yourself on best practices is especially important for teams with multiple salespeople.
+Sending an entire squad of rookies out there into the wild isn’t going to do you much good.
 The education they receive from experience is invaluable, but you can shorten the path to success by investing in basic training for your teams.

 Not only will it make them more effective, but they will go into their initial conversations, knowing what they’re doing.
 Allowing your team to collaborate to find the best way to approach potential clients, nurture, and grow relationships creates an atmosphere where everyone benefits from the entire team’s experience.

 Your initial investments in education for yourself or your team will pay dividends throughout the life of your business.
-While there are many social selling courses available online, it can bemost effective to bring in a consultant who works hands-on with your team, gets them up to speed and positions them for social selling success.
+While there are many social selling courses available online, it can be most useful to bring in a consultant who works hands-on with your team, gets them up to speed, and positions them for social selling success.

 Tip #4) Determine Which Platform is Right for You

-With that said, every situation is different and sometimes our clients prefer to stick with the platform that they are most comfortable with.
-Either way, once you decide on a platform you begin to plan your posts, strategies, and build out your social media calendar.
-Because every platform has different requirements for engagement, nothing can really be planned until you have your platform chosen.
+With that said, every situation is different, and sometimes our clients prefer to stick with the platform that they are most comfortable with.
+Either way, once you decide on a platform, you begin to plan your posts, strategies and build out your social media calendar.
+Because every platform has different requirements for engagement, you can’t prepare posts until you have your platform chosen.

 Tip #5) Create Instructions for Prospecting

 For instance, if you worked primarily on Facebook, you would probably use Facebook Groups or third-party tools to find profiles of people that meet your ideal client avatar.
-However, on LinkedIn you would search by title, ZIP code, size of company, tenure or other criteria to narrow down your potential matches.
+However, on LinkedIn, you would search by title, ZIP code, size of the company, tenure, or other criteria to narrow down your potential matches.

 Whatever your platform of choice, to successfully prospect, you need a clearly defined buyer persona and a process.
-This ensures that the process is repeatable and can be optimized over time for better results and faster prospecting.
-Break down the process step-by-step so you have a resource that you can return to or use to train others.
+With buyer persona and process in place, your selected process is repeatable and optimizable over time for better results and faster prospecting.
+Break down the process step-by-step, so you have a resource that you can return to or use to train others.